vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_101_getting_help.text.md

 Oh, by the way.
 You can run `man man`, which despite the name is not a tome about the human condition.

-Suggested film for the evening: Manhunter (1986)
+Suggested film for the evening: Manhunter (1986) - A film about a guy who desperately tries to find man pages in a Unix system.